-Dubai-based Emirates was named the top airline in the world for 2016 under the Skytrax 2016 World Airline Awards.
-The independent award winners were determined via a passenger survey.
+Doha-based Qatar Airways has been named the top airline in the world in 2017 by the Skytrax World Airline Awards.
+The carrier took the award away from Emirates, the winner in 2016.
+This year's winners were determined via a passenger survey.

 - Qatar Airways